Goelanish96/Academic-Projects/README.md

 # Academic-Projects
-Highlighting a few key projects that I worked on while studying at University of Cincinnati
+Highlighting a few key projects that I worked on while pursuing my Master's degree at University of Cincinnati